CQCL/hugr/specification/hugr.md

 attached to this node contains module level data.
 There may also be additional metadata (e.g. source file, module name).
 The children of a `module` correspond to "module level" operation types.
-Neither `module` nor these module-level operations have signatures or value ports, but some have constE or other edges.
+Neither `module` nor these module-level operations have signatures or value ports, but some have Static or other edges.

 Taking lots of inspiration from the MLIR